Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 3- Perform a Subscription Health scan when packages are created.   (wrong)

-Correct Option is Implement Continuous Assurance for the project
+<mark>Correct Option is Implement Continuous Assurance for the project</mark>

 > Note: The Subscription Security health check features in ASK contains a set of scripts that examines a subscription and flags off security issues,